afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 You may be surprised to notice how simple the code is.
 The only line that codes our model using `brm` is quite straightforward (if you're familiar with the model grammar used by the `R` package `lme4`) and it directly maps the data to our model.
 Note that I fit the trial-level effects with an exponentially-modified Gaussian distribution for the probability density $\mathcal D$ in our hierarchicala model above.
 This implementation may take a few hours (within-chain parallelization would shorten the runtime), so leave your computer alone and come back later.

-Let's check the results and make sure the chains behaved properly.
+Let's check the results and make sure all the chains behaved properly.
 The following code
 ```{r}
 load('stroop.RData')
 summary(m)
 ```

 reveals the summarized results:

 ```{r}
 Group-Level Effects:
 ~sub (Number of levels: 47)